sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

-Exceptions validation is executed only for exceptions from [CustomizableException](customizable-exception.md) descendants with [GlobalException](global-exception.md#setup) functionality enabled (`CLASS_CODE_LIST` element value is not equal to zero).
+Exceptions validation is executed only for exceptions from [CustomizableException](customizable-exception.md) descendants with [GlobalException](global-exception.md#setup) functionality enabled (`CLASS_CODE_LIST` element value is not equal to **0**).

 Every exception _base code_ is validated via `GlobalException::validateCodeBase()`.
 An exception is thrown if an exception _base code_ is not valid.

-If you specify '_add_errors_' or '_ignore_invalid_' option then no exception is thrown, the invalid exceptions are just skipped instead.
+If you specify '_add_errors_' or '_ignore_invalid_' option then any exception being thrown by validation is suppressed, the invalid exceptions are just skipped instead.

 ## Data returned